BlackMetalz/blackmetalz.github.io/content/k8s-networking-p1.md

 #### 4. ExternalName
 When i learned this for the first time or second time, i didn't really know why it gonna being used, but after several times i got this.

-- For consistency, when you change the domain of an external name, it takes only 5–10s seconds to update in the container without restart.
+- For consistency, when you change the domain of an external name, it takes only 5–10 seconds to update in the container without restarting.
 You don't have to restart the container to take the changes, if you mount config from ConfigMap or Secret, you will have to restart pod xD.

 - Leverages K8S internal DNS resolution, you don't need any external DNS server.
 K8S acts as a DNS Server at this point xD.